adamwulf/PonyExpress/README.md

 ## Quick Start

 Any object or value can be sent as a notification.
-The observer registers a handler method for the type of object to receive.
+The recipient registers a handler method for the type of object to receive.

 An example: